AdarshKaradi9/git-it/README.md

 ## Commands Practiced
 * `git config –global user.name "[name]`
-    > This command sets the author name and email address respectively to be used with your commits.
+    > This command is used to set the author name and email address respectively to be used with your commits.

 * `git init`
     > It will initialize git in the working folder.